Discover the history of butter-making

 Butter was the main fat used in a range of baking, including in pastry, as well as eaten on bread, so butter was much in demand.
 Extra was made during the summer months when cows were producing more milk, to be stored for the winter.
 Before the job was mechanised, creating butter from milk was a labour-intensive process, almost always carried out by women.

-This glass butter churn with wooden paddle, also from the Annie Marchant Collection, gives us a glimpse into how it was done.
+A glass butter churn with a wooden paddle gives us a glimpse into how it was done, also from the Annie Marchant Collection at Kiplin Hall and Gardens.

 The dairy maid would milk the cows, carry the pail inside and strain it to remove impurities.
 It would be left next to stand in shallow dishes to allow the cream to rise over the course of the following day or two.
 This cream, once skimmed from the milk, could then be churned for butter by moving the paddle moved back and forth vigorously.
 The set butter was scraped out, leaving the buttermilk for drinking or baking.